mikepk/pybald/docs/getting_started.rst

     It can be generally useful to be able to explore and introspect the application from a REPL to really learn how Pybald works.

-    It's important also to note that the application that runs in the console is the *exactly the same* application that runs when connected to the web server.
-When the console runs, the application is present in the namespace as ``app``.
+    It's also important to note that the application that runs in the console is *exactly the same* as the application that runs when connected to the web server.

 .. code-block:: pycon